-A consumer who is less likely to make fully informed, rational decisions due to a specific characteristic or personal circumstance, and can suffer detriment as a result.
+Someone who A consumer who is can be less likely to make fully informed, rational decisions due to a specific characteristic or personal circumstance, that and can lead to suffer detriment as a result.

 - 6. Vulnerability due to characteristics Traditionally consumers were considered vulnerable because of a defined characteristic.
+Characteristics that may lead to a consumer being considered vulnerable include (but are not limited to):

+- English as a second language

+- Low literacy skills Lack of English language or literacy skills

+- Disability

-Characteristics that may lead to a consumer being considered vulnerable include (but are not limited to): - Lack of English language or literacy skills - Disability - Age children (defined as under 16 years of age) and the elderly (usually defined as over 65 years of age) - Learning difficulties - Long term financial hardship - Those with a mental illness - 7.
-Vulnerability due to circumstance A temporary or unexpected change in circumstance that might cause distress and result in a situation of vulnerability.
+- Age children (defined as under 16 years of age) and the elderly (usually defined as over 65 years of age)

+- Learning difficulties

+- Long term financial hardship

+- Those with a mental illness

+- 7. Vulnerability due to circumstance A temporary or unexpected change in circumstance that might cause distress and result in a situation of vulnerability.
 These are generally considered significant life events that can effect anyone and are often unexpected.
 Unlike characteristic-based causes of vulnerability, circumstantial vulnerability tends to be more short or medium term and are temporary in nature.
+These include for example (again not limited to):

+- Bereavement

-These include for example (again not limited to): - Bereavement - Job loss or other loss of income or livelihood - Victim of a natural disaster (e.g. flood) - Sudden and unexpected situation causing strife (e.g. collapse of a financial institution, illness or relationship breakdown)
+- Job loss or other loss of income or livelihood

+- Victim of a natural disaster (e.g. flood)

+- Sudden and unexpected situation causing strife (e.g. collapse of a financial institution, or illness or relationship breakdown)